| An

 Fig 2.
 The trio of valves at the bottom of the regulator. |

-regulator bellows is constructed between two lids, connected with
+built between two lids, connected with inward folded ribs

-inward folded ribs along their circumference.
-The ribs are hinged with
+along their circumference.
+The ribs are hinged with linen

-linen strips to take up the forces from the enclosed air.
-These hinges
+strips to take up the forces from the enclosed air.
+These

-depending on lid lift.
-The rounding of the lid corners is a
+lift.
+The rounding of the lid corners is a characteristic

-analog network was developed as in fig. 3.
-Blue symbols indicate
+regulator an analog network was developed as in fig. 3.
+Blue

 |